gabemarshall/Brosec/README.md

 =========

 - Brosec is a reference utility to help Security Bros with useful payloads and commands
 - Brosec utilizes saved configuration variables (set at any time by you) to create custom payloads on the fly.
-These variables persist in a local database for your convenience
+These variables persist in a local database for your convenience.
 - Brosec outputs payloads and copies them to your clipboard in order to make your pentesting even more magical
 - Your configuration variables can be accessed by the `config` command at any time, or by entering the variable name
 - Config values can be changed at any time by entering `set <variable> <value>`